 - What do standard scores, percentile ranks, subtest scores, and age and grade equivalents mean?

-In our Wrightslaw training programs, I show parents how to use test scores to create graphs using powerpoint.
+In Wrightslaw training programs, I show parents how to use test scores to create Progress /Regression charts and graphs.
 In the old pre-computer days, we used graph paper and colored pencils to make Progress Graphs.
 Now we use MS Word, Excel, or PowerPoint to make these Progress / Regression graphs.

-Because this is such an important skill, Wrightslaw developed a training program about test scores.
-Understanding Your Child’s Test Scores.
+Because this is such an important skill, the Wrightslaw Team developed Understanding Your Child’s Test Scores, a training program about test scores.

-In this 1.5 hour program, you will learn about the bell curve, mean, and standard deviations.
-You’ll learn how to draw the bell curve and how to use your child’s test scores to create powerful progress graphs.
+In this 1.5 hour program, you learn about the bell curve, mean, and standard deviations.
+You learn how to draw the bell curve and how to use your child’s test scores to create powerful progress graphs.

 I will also teach you about standard scores, percentile ranks, subtest scores, composite or cluster scores, and subtest scatter.

-You will find an article on Wrightslaw about Tests and Measurements for the Parent, Educator, Advocate & Attorney.
-This has been the #1 download since 1998: a must read!
+You will find an article on Wrightslaw entitled Tests and Measurements for the Parent, Educator, Advocate & Attorney.
+This has been the #1 download since 1998: definitely a “must-read.”